mrRobot62/AnycubicNFCTaggerQT5/README.md

 # AnycubicNFCTaggerQT5
 NFC-Chip tagger for Filament-Roles.
 Read existing tags, write new tags. #anycubic #filament #nfc

-- **NOTE** : Version 0.1 is not able to write NFC-Tags - it's under construction

 ## No NFC-Reader found
 - initial screen, reader not connected via USB